jacque157/programming-projects/School-projects/year-1/2p-bomb-game/README.md

 ![Player vs ai.](./images/gameplay1.png)
 ![Player vs player.](./images/gameplay2.png)

-* The aim of the game is to hurt your the other player while avoiding bomb explosions.
+* The aim of the game is to hurt the other player while avoiding bomb explosions.
-* Some boxes contain upgrades, which either increase the players bomb radius or increase the number of bomb the player can place.
+* Some boxes contain upgrades, which either increase the players bomb radius or increase the number of bombs the player can place.
-* Controls and number of matches can be edited in game settings.
+* Controls and number of matches can be edited in the game settings.